-Kansas Health Science Center will not provide medical treatment or other forms of reimbursement to persons injured as a result of or in connection with participation in research activities conducted by Kansas Health Science Center or its faculty, staff, or students.
+Kansas Health Science University will not provide medical treatment or other forms of reimbursement to persons injured as a result of or in connection with participation in research activities conducted by Kansas Health Science University or its faculty, staff, or students.
 If you believe that you have been injured as a result of participating in the research covered by this consent form, you can contact (name, email, phone number).
 If you need immediate medical care, you should contact your physician or seek treatment at an emergency medical facility.

-Participant's Initials Voluntary Nature of the Study Investigator's Initials cooperating institution] nor will there be any penalty or loss of benefits to which you are otherwise entitled.
-If you choose to participate in this study, you are free to withdraw at any time without affecting those relationships and without penalty or loss of benefits to which you may otherwise be entitled.
+Participant's Initials Voluntary Nature of the Study Investigator's Initials time without affecting those relationships and without penalty or loss of benefits to which you may otherwise be entitled.

 Your participation in this study is purely voluntary.
-Your decision on whether to participate will not affect your relationships with Kansas Health Science Center [and/or insert name of any other
+Your decision on whether to participate will not affect your relationships with Kansas Health Science University [and/or insert name of any other cooperating institution], nor will there be any penalty or loss of benefits to which you are otherwise entitled.
+If you choose to participate in this study, you are free to withdraw at any